Emilsivertsson/TodoAws/README.md

 # Todo App

 ### Description
 This is the backend for a school-assignment.
-The frontend is a simple todo-app that can be found [here]. \
+The frontend is a simple todo-app that can be found [here](https://github.com/Emilsivertsson/Vue3Crud). \
-The backend is a Springboot REST API that uses a AWS RDS database to store the todos.\
+The backend is a Springboot REST API that uses an AWS RDS database to store the todos.

 ### What was your motivation?